jagregory/abrash-zen-of-asm/src/chapter-14.md

 While the incremental performance differences between the various implementations are fairly modest, `loop`{.nasm} is the clear winner, and is the shortest of the bunch as well.

 Whenever you must branch in order to loop, use the `loop`{.nasm} instruction if you possibly can.
-The superiority of `loop`{.nasm} holds true only in the realm of branching instructions, for not — branching is *much* faster than looping with any of the branching instructions... but when space is at a premium, `loop`{.nasm} is hard to beat.
+The superiority of `loop`{.nasm} holds true only in the realm of branching instructions, for not—branching is *much* faster than looping with any of the branching instructions... but when space is at a premium, `loop`{.nasm} is hard to beat.

 ## Only `jcxz` Can Test *and* Branch in a Single Bound